g-gualeni/QtNoid2/QtNoidCommon/doc/File.md

   a text file and return it as a string list.

 - `QStringList listPathRecursively(const QString &path, const QStringList &nameFilters)`: returns a string list containing the full path of all files found recursively under the specified path that match the given nameFilters.
 If path refers to a file, the method also returns all siblings files in the same directory.

+- - `QStringList listSubPathRecursively(const QString &path, const QStringList &nameFilters)`: returns a string list containing the **relative** path of all files found recursively under the specified path that match the given nameFilters.
+If path refers to a file, the method also returns all siblings files in the same directory.

 ### Non Static Methods
 None